City Newton Dragons: Top point scorers (City Rovers and Newton Rangers) 1909-44

-City Rovers top point scorers (1909-1944)
+City Rovers top point scorers (1909-1945)

-The point scoring lists are compiled from matches played in the first grade championship, Roope Rooster, Phelan Shield and Stormont Shield matches which involved all first grade sides.
-It does not include additional one off type matches such as those against non-Auckland teams or charity matches.
+The point scoring lists are compiled from all official organised matches including championship, Roope Rooster, Phelan Shield, Stormont Shield, tour matches, exhibition matches, and charity games.

-Newton Rangers top point scorers (1909-1944)
+Newton Rangers top point scorers (1909-1945)

 The point scoring lists are compiled from matches played in the first grade championship, Roope Rooster, Phelan Shield and Stormont Shield matches which involved all first grade sides.
-It does not include additional one off type matches such as those against non-Auckland teams or charity matches.
+It also includes additional one off type matches such as those against non-Auckland teams or charity matches.